 Lectures: Lectures are the main building blocks of this course.
-The content delivered in the lectures will be tested in quizzes, take-home exams, midterm and final examinations.
+The content delivered in the lectures will be tested in quizzes, ALS's, take-home exams, project steps, midterm and final examinations.
 Attendance is not mandatory; however, students are recommended and encouraged to attend the lectures for their own good.
-Some of the quizzes will be held during the lectures.
-OFFLINE LECTURE MATERIALS WILL BE SHARED WITH THE STUDENTS THROUGH SUCOURSE AND COURSE GOOGLE DRIVE FOLDER, BEFORE THE REGULAR LECTURE HOURS.
-SHARING ONLINE LECTURE MATERIALS ARE SUBJECT TO VARIOUS REGULATIONS, HENCE THE DECISION WILL BE MADE LATER ON.
+Some of the ALS's will be held during the lectures.
+OFFLINE LECTURE MATERIALS WILL BE SHARED WITH THE STUDENTS THROUGH SUCOURSE, BEFORE THE REGULAR LECTURE HOURS.
+ONLINE LECTURE MATERIALS WILL BE SHARED WITH THE STUDENTS THROUGH SUCOURSE, AFTER THE REGULAR LECTURE HOURS.